 In 1946, Henry and his brother Leon founded the United Business Company, starting the business with a $5,000 loan.
 The company offered bookkeeping and other services to small businesses.
 After a disappointing few months, Leon left the business to return to law school, although Henry persisted.

 Later, as the company began to grow, Henry published a help wanted advertisement, seeking to hire an employee.
 His mother responded to the ad, and recommended that Henry hire his brother, Richard.
-The two brothers then worked together as a team.
+The two brothers became partners.

 United Business Company’s primary focus was bookkeeping, with tax preparation offered as a courtesy to customers and friends.
 Shortly before the 1955 tax season, Richard and Henry decided to discontinue tax preparation services, which were not a significant source of revenue.
 But one of their clients, John White, offered what turned out to be momentous counsel.
 John, who worked in display advertising at The Kansas City Star, suggested that they advertise their tax preparation service.
 After much discussion, John finally persuaded them to run the ad twice, late in January 1955.

-Henry was visiting customers on Monday after the first ad ran in The Star.
+Henry was visiting customers on Monday after the first ad ran in The Kansas City Star.
 When he responded to a message to call the office, Henry found himself talking to a breathless Richard.